life-itself/community/content/blog/2023/08/30/cohere-mapping-who-to-include.md

 - How can we ensure we map organisations from regions of Europe that tend to be less represented, e.g. southern Europe and eastern Europe?

 We welcome your suggestions, reactions, and questions on all that we have shared here.
+Get in touch with us [here](https://lifeitself.org/contact).
 We look forward to engaging in conversation with you and sharing future updates on our progress.